tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/消息相关/接收消息/React Native_intl_en.md

 #### Adding a listener

-The receiver calls the `addAdvancedMsgListener` ([Details](https://comm.qq.com/im/doc/RN/en/Api/V2TIMMessageManager/addAdvancedMsgListener.html)) API to add the advanced message listener.
+The receiver calls the [`addAdvancedMsgListener`](https://comm.qq.com/im/doc/RN/zh/Api/V2TIMMessageManager/addAdvancedMsgListener.html) API to add the advanced message listener.
 It is recommended to call the API early (such as after the chat page is initialized) to ensure timely message receiving in the application.

 Sample code: